emb-riscv/specs-markdown/csrs.md

 of core system registers are required to be CSRs; the rest are available in the memory mapped system area.

-Unless otherwise mentioned, access to these CSRs is limited to machine mode.
+Unless otherwise mentioned, access to these CSRs is limited to machine/privileged mode.

 ## Hart ID Register (`hartid`)